06 Jan Relaxed, Reflective and Re-energized After Spending New Year’s at Rancho La Puerta

 Here are a few highlights from my trip that helped me relax, reflect, and invigorate, all the while staying committed to eating healthy food that truly feeds my body and soul.

 A Prayer Arrow – A Votive Folk Art Practice

 On New Year’s day, I made a prayer arrow under the guidance of a man named Tim and was asked to write down my intention (or prayer) for the new year.
 After writing down my prayer on a small piece of white paper, I wrapped it around a wooden stick and proceeded to cover the stick from top to bottom with a string of blue yarn.
 After the stick was transformed into a gradient of blue, I was told to choose a few herbs (I chose a small bunch of lavender, white sage, and rose geranium), and added a couple of feathers and a crystal to finish my work of art.

-La Cocina Que Conta, Cooking School & Culinary Center, where we took a cooking class with Executive Chef Denise Roa who showed us how to use foods from the ranch’s organic garden.
+La Cocina Que Conta, Cooking School & Culinary Center, where I took a cooking class with Executive Chef Denise Roa who showed us how to use foods from the ranch’s organic garden.
 The food tasted so fresh and delicious; no cream or butter was needed to enhance their flavor.

 It was a dream come true to meet Deborah Szekely, the co-founder of Rancho La Puerta (and the founder of the famed, Golden Door).

 One of my resolutions is to “Just Breathe,” which is something that is always available, automatically brings you back to the present moment, and triggers your relaxation response.

 Skull Rock (seen during the “Professor Hike” at dawn)